 - 1. You are not getting certain medical care you want, and you believe that this care is covered by our plan. - 2.
 Our plan will not approve the medical care your doctor or other medical provider wants to give you, and you believe that this care is covered by the plan. - 3.
-You have received medical care or services that you believe should be covered by the plan, but we have said we will not pay for this care. - 4.
-You have received and paid for medical care or services that you believe should be covered by the plan, and you want to ask our plan to reimburse you for this care.
+You have received medical care that you believe should be covered by the plan, but we have said we will not pay for this care. - 4.
+You have received and paid for medical care that you believe should be covered by the plan, and you want to ask our plan to reimburse you for this care. - 5.
+You are being told that coverage for certain medical care you have been getting that we previously approved will be reduced or stopped, and you believe that reducing or stopping this care could harm your health.

-- 5. You are being told that coverage for certain medical care you have been getting that we previously approved will be reduced or stopped, and you believe that reducing or stopping this care could harm your health. - NOTE: If the coverage that will be stopped is for hospital care, home health care, skilled nursing facility care, or Comprehensive Outpatient Rehabilitation Facility (CORF) services, you need to read a separate section of this chapter because special rules apply to these types of care.
-Here's what to read in those situations: - Chapter 9, Section 8: How to ask us to cover a longer inpatient hospital stay if you think the doctor is discharging you too soon. - Chapter 9, Section 9: How to ask us to keep covering certain medical services if you think your coverage is ending too soon.
-This section is about three services only: home health care, skilled nursing facility care, and Comprehensive Outpatient Rehabilitation Facility (CORF) services. - For all other situations that involve being told that medical care you have been getting will be stopped, use this section (Section 6) as your guide for what to do.
+NOTE: If the coverage that will be stopped is for hospital care, home health care, skilled nursing facility care, or Comprehensive Outpatient Rehabilitation Facility (CORF) services, you need to read a separate section of this chapter because special rules apply to these types of care.
+Here's what to read in those situations:

+- o Chapter 9, Section 7: How to ask us to cover a longer inpatient hospital stay if you think the doctor is discharging you too soon. - O Chapter 9, Section 8: How to ask us to keep covering certain medical services if you think your coverage is ending too soon.
+This section is about three services only: home health care, skilled nursing facility care, and CORF services.

-If you are in this situation: This is what you can do: Do you want to find out whether we will cover the medical care or You can ask us to make a coverage decision for you. services you want?
-Go to the next section of this chapter, Section 6.2 .
-Have we already told you that we will not cover or pay for a medical service You can make an appeal .
-(This means you are asking us to reconsider.) in the way that you want it to be covered or paid for?
-Skip ahead to Section 6.3 of this chapter.
-Do you want to ask us to pay you You can send us the bill. back for medical care or services you have already received and paid for?
-Skip ahead to Section 6.5 of this chapter.
+For all other situations that involve being told that medical care you have been getting will be stopped, use this section (Section 5) as your guide for what to do.